 NAC method incorporates node covariates into spectral clustering through the network-adjusted covariate matrix $\bm{A} \bm{X} + \bm{D}_{\alpha} \bm{X} \in \mathbb{R}^{N \times p}$ with diagonal weight matrix $\bm{D}_{\alpha}$ and covariate matrix $\bm{X}$.
 The SCORE method identifies communities through the ratios between the first leading eigenvector and the other leading eigenvectors.

 For competitors, the true number of clusters from the simulated data and their default configurations are used during implementation.
 For GFL, we run our experiments with A100 GPU.
-Table~\ref{tab:params} summarizes the number of model parameters and data points, when the node size is $N = 120$, the latent dimension is $d = 3$, and the sequence length is $n = 100$.
-The neural network decoder consists of two hidden layers, each containing $32$ neurons.
+As the objective function in (\ref{eqn:original_sub_to}) is highly non-convex due to the neural networks and sub-routines requiring MCMC sampling, specifying standard convergence criteria is impractical.
+The algorithm is implemented for a preset number of iterations, as an early stopping strategies to avoid over-fitting, which is commonly used in machine learning.